growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/custom-bot-with-proxy-settings.md

   ![slack-bot-growi-register](/assets/images/slack-bot-growi-register.png)
   ![slack-bot-add-workspace](/assets/images/slack-bot-register-modal.png)
 1. Save the URL of the target GROWI in the GROWI URL of the displayed modal.
-1. Enter the Access Token Proxy to GROWI and Access Token GROWI to Proxy issued above, and click the **Submit** button.
+1. Enter the Access Token Proxy into GROWI and the Access Token GROWI to the Proxy issued above, then click the **Submit** button.

 ![slack-bot-update-proxy-url](/assets/images/slack-bot-update-proxy-url.png)